 - Speeds in the parking lot when around other vehicles and pedestrians

 - Backs in the parking space without looking at the approaching passengers and cars

 - Makes a sudden turn without checking the blind spots

 People injured in a parking lot car accident often believe that liability is split no matter what happens.
 However, there are no blanket rules in determining liability.
 Fault can only be determined after a thorough investigation.
 Here are the different types of parking lot accidents and ways to determine fault:

-- If there’s an accident when both the cars on the move, liability is determined in a similar manner as any regular accident on the street.
+- If there’s an accident when both cars are on the move, liability is determined similarly to any regular accident on the street.
 For instance, if you are on the wrong side of the lane or rear-end another vehicle, then you are at fault.